thecodewarrior/v3-migration-guide/src/breaking-changes/watch.md

 ## Overview

 - **BREAKING**: When watching an array, the callback will only trigger when the array is replaced.
 If you need to trigger on mutation, the `deep` option must be specified.
+  - In Vue 3.5+, `deep: 1` should be used, which will trigger on array replacement and array mutation.
+  - Prior to Vue 3.5, `deep: true` can be used, but it will also trigger on deep changes in array elements.

 ## 3.x Syntax